Understanding Insurance Coverage for Drug and Alcohol Rehab

 Regardless of the specific choices made regarding treatment, having access to insurance benefits is important.
 These benefits will cover inpatient or outpatient rehab treatment, continued mental health services, and other types of aftercare.

-Verifying Your Insurance Plan and Finding Other Payment Options for Drug and Alcohol Rehab
+Verifying Your Insurance Plan and Find Options for Treatment Now!

 Having insurance is not mandatory for finding an addiction treatment provider, but it certainly increases the odds of making that important step and successfully recovering.
 Do not hesitate to reach out, with or without current insurance, to the Admission team at Icarus Behavioral Health.